-Mr. Jones earned his Bachelor of Science in Mechanical Engineering from Prairie View A&M University (PVAMU) with a Bachelor of Science in Mechanical engineering.
-While attending Prairie View, he performed research to improve the quality and yield of biofuel using a fixed bed batch reactor to perform the process of pyrolysis using switchgrass as the biomass.
-During his senior design project, his work on this research topic fueled his passion for pursuing a career in clean and renewable energy.
+Mr. Jones earned his Bachelor of Science in Mechanical Engineering from Prairie View A&M University.
+As part of his studies, Mr. Jones conducted groundbreaking research on enhancing the quality and yield of biofuel, which involved utilizing a fixed bed batch reactor for pyrolysis processes with switchgrass as the biomass.
+His work on the topic fueled his passion for pursuing a career in clean and renewable energy.
 He was also a member of the American Society of Mechanical Engineers (ASME).